 Jerusalem artichoke and apple soup recipe

 When the weather is still firmly clinging onto winter, there’s nothing like a hearty soup made with fresh, seasonal ingredients to keep you warm.
-This recipe is made with coconut yoghurt, so is perfect if you’re looking for a vegan option – just swap the honey for maple syrup or agave syrup when preparing the seeds.
+This recipe for Jerusalem artichoke soup is made with coconut yoghurt.
+It’s perfect if you’re looking for a vegan option – just swap the honey for maple syrup or agave syrup when preparing the seeds.

 - 500g Jerusalem artichoke, peeled